gitter-badger/ContainerCamp.github.io/_posts/2011-12-31-running-docker-aws.md

 twitter: "jweiss"
 title:  "Running Docker on AWS"
 biography:
-    Jonathan Weiss is a consultant and partner at Peritor GmbH in Berlin, Germany.
-For the last years he has been developing and consulting large Web projects where he focused on scalability and security.
-Nowadays Jonathan develops Scalarium, an EC2 Cluster Management solution, and helps clients migrate to the Cloud.
-He is an active developer of several OpenSource libraries around CouchDB and Amazon Web Services and the author of Webistrano, a deployment tool.
+    Jonathan Weiss is leading the AWS OpsWorks team in Berlin.
+Before building a company and ending up selling it to Amazon, he was a Ruby consultant.Running an Amazon Web Service is the perfect opportunity for Jonathan to experience first hand the perils of large distributed applications and learn every day.
 from: "17:20"
 ---